How to Remove Water Spots From Windows

 What Causes Water Spots on Windows?

-How To Remove Water Spots From Windows
+How to Get Water Spots Off Windows

 Vinegar

-Fill a spray bottle with equal parts water and distilled white vinegar, adjusting the ratio depending on the severity of the stains.
-Once you create the mixture, spray your exterior glass, focusing on areas with the most noticeable buildup.
+3. Once you create the mixture, spray your exterior glass, focusing on areas with the most noticeable buildup.

-Allow the solution to soak into the deposits for a few minutes before respraying the window to keep the glass wet.
-Apply the vinegar water to a paper towel and wipe down the glass.
-Lastly, dry the window with a cloth or paper towel.
-If there are any remaining water spots, repeat the process.
+4. Allow the solution to soak into the deposits for a few minutes before respraying the window to keep the glass wet.

 Baking Soda